 4.2 Device Health Attestation CSP (DHA-CSP)

 First, let me explain what a Configuration Service Provider (CSP) is.
-A CSP is a component that has a connection with the Windows Intune client and provides a published protocol for how Intune can configure settings (set/get/delete etc) and manage Windows-based devices.
-Of course, other MDM systems are making use of these CSPs as well.
+A CSP is a component that connects with the Windows Intune client and provides a published protocol for how Intune can configure settings (set/get/delete etc) and manage Windows-based devices.
+Of course, other MDM systems are also using these CSPs.

-The Device Health Attestation configuration service provider (DHA-CSP) gives you the possibility to check if a device is booted to a trusted and compliant state.
+The Device Health Attestation configuration service provider (DHA-CSP) allows you to check if a device is booted to a trusted and compliant state.
 The DHA-CSP also gives you the power to take action when the device does not fit in with the compliance policies

 Let’s take look at what the Device HealthAttestation CSP is responsible for: